Do you have kittens available?

 Do you screen your breeding cats for genetic diseases?

-To safeguard against unforeseen veterinary expenses or emergencies, we strongly advise taking out pet health insurance.
+To safeguard against unexpected veterinary expenses, we strongly recommend considering pet health insurance.

-To safeguard against unforeseen veterinary expenses or emergencies, we strongly advise taking out pet health insurance.
+To safeguard against unexpected veterinary expenses, we strongly recommend considering pet health insurance.

 What kind of healthcare will my kitten receive?

 All our cats and kittens receive attentive care from our trusted veterinarian, Dr. Bebbington at Blue Cross Veterinary Hospital in Newlands.
-Kittens undergo a thorough health examination, receive age-appropriate vaccinations, parasite treatment as needed, and are neutered/spayed and micro-chipped before leaving our care.
+Kittens undergo a thorough health examination, receive age-appropriate vaccinations - including rabies; parasite treatment as needed, and are neutered/spayed and micro-chipped before leaving our care.

-Kittens will be ready to join their new families at approximately 14-16 weeks of age.
-This timeframe is non-negotiable as it ensures proper socialization and good health for each kitten.
-All vet checks, vaccinations, and neuter/spay procedures follow a schedule, including a recovery period, making it unfeasible for kittens to leave earlier.
+Kittens will be ready for their new homes at approximately 14-16 weeks of age.
+This timeframe is non-negotiable, as it ensures proper socialization and optimal health.
+Vet appointments, vaccinations, and spay/neuter procedures are scheduled in advance and cannot be moved around.

 Do you transport kittens to other provinces or other countries?